 The 2000 U.S. Census population density of the four counties illustrates the rural characteristic of the project study area (refer to Figure 1-6).
-Population growth in Dillon and Marlboro Counties has been slow over the preceding four decades (refer to Table 1.1 and Chart 1.1), in fact both counties have even shown population declines between 1980 and 2000.
-Richmond County has experienced moderate population growth among counties in the project study area, over twice the amount of Dillon and Marlboro Counties, while Scotland County has experienced the most growth at 33.7 percent.
-Scotland County has had more than five times the amount of population growth when compared to Dillon and Marlboro Counties, and 17 percent more growth than Richmond County.
-All four counties in the project study area lag behind the
+Based on the 2000 U.S. Census, population growth in Dillon and Marlboro Counties has been slow over the preceding three decades (refer to Table 1.1 and Chart 1.1), in fact both counties have even shown population declines between 1980 and 2000.20 Richmond County has experienced moderate population growth among counties in the project study area, over twice the amount of Dillon and Marlboro Counties, while Scotland County has experienced the most growth at 25.2 percent.
+Scotland County